shina07/cs374_HCI/DP3/report/report.md

 1st role and 3rd role – difficulty as a facilitator: Because I was the one who prepared briefing and index cards indicating each tasks, I wanted to do facilitator at the beginning and I was rather confident.
 Since we also conducted pilot-test right before our first tester had come, I thought I was 100% ready for the user testing.
 But still, I had few difficulties withstanding the pressure I had to put up with, in front of our awkward and grateful participant.
 Whenever he does something I have never anticipated before, I was confused.
 The most frequent question arisen in my mind was, ‘Should I tell him this or not?’ and ‘Until which point should I have to say?’ or ‘If I tell him something, would that be okay or helpful for this test?’.
 Since this was usability testing, I could not pinpoint every directions but at the same time, I had to lead him to the right walkthroughs.
 Therefore I always had to be extra careful for every single words what I had to say.
 In third user test, the words I needed to say were far more clearer than before and few of things that user misbehave were laid in my prediction range.
 However, our third user was kind of our extreme user who has been doing workout 6 days per week for more than four years.
 Besides testing, he told us a lot of things that we could not consider before.
 While testing, he dragged out inconvenience of our service a lot so I had to help him focus on and finish the tasks we had prepared.

 2nd role – difficulty as an observer: In the second user test, we switched our role and I became an observer who definitely had to be silent enough and just focused on what user actually did.
 However, in my case, it was really hard for me to suppress the desire to speak.
 I was really surprised that it turned out that this was THAT hard.
 I’m not blaming, no offense, but I thought our facilitator was a bit shy as well as our second participant that it was not sufficient enough for the user to be encouraged and to be spoke up aloud.
 Rather than observing user’s subtle behavior (Later after the test had done, I realized that I even had to check his small facial changes and voice tones, as a good observer.
 Sadly I couldn’t observe that well.), I just stared at, thinking some more explanations had to be indicated for user in order to perform well and say his opinion more.
 To be honest, I could not keep myself shut my mouth down and started speaking right after he finished our tasks.

+Pros: The experience of showing up our paper prototype granted me a lot.
+I felt thrilled after the first participant suggested to make commit-like feature for managing “workout sets” which was the most difficult to extract good solution idea when four of us talked and discussed for days together.
+At first glance, our target user who does not actually know what we were doing, had came up with a great idea that we couldn’t think of.
+In fact, I was skeptical doing paper prototype and embarrassingly present it to other people but I realized that this actually helps.

+Cons: It would be better if we had enough time for revising our paper prototype after we had gone through a user testing.
+The same issue had come again in the later testing that we already know.
+It’s more like our fault, but considering our time limitation for finishing each project, we didn’t have time to revise our prototype frequently.

 **HC Moon**